ffund/tcp-ip-essentials/online-faq.md

 then there is no penalty, because the "Total Lateness" across all assignments is only 47 hours, and hasn't exceeded the "free" amount (48 hours).
 (You don't have to ask permission, and you don't have to let me know why your submission was late.)

 There is a penalty off your overall lab grade of 0.5 point/hour after 48 hours.
-For example, if you earn a perfect score on every lab assignment but had 73 hours of "Total Lateness" across the entire semester, your lab score will be 100-(1/2)25 = 87.5.
+For example, if you earn a perfect score on every lab assignment but each assignment was submitted 10 hours late, you would have 77 hours of "Total Lateness" across the entire semester, and your lab score will be 100-(1/2)62 = 69.

+(In case of excessive lateness, a lab assignment score computed as described above could become negative.
+For example: if you would have earned 5/10 points on an assignment but it assignment was submitted 20 hours late and you have already used all of your "free" late hours.
+If an assignment score becomes negative due to lateness, it will be set to zero instead.)

 #### Do you have any tips for avoiding late submissions?